 It is acceptable for the calibration curve to have small dips, bends, and wiggles.
 The extent that the curve wiggles is determined by the (automatically chosen) smoothing parameter for the loess algorithm, The value of the smoothing parameter is not displayed by PROC SGPLOT, but you can use PROC LOESS to display the smoothing parameter and other statistics for the loess smoother.

 According to Austin and Steyerberg (2013), the calibration curve can detect misspecified models when the magnitude of the omitted term (or terms) is moderate to strong.
-The calibration curve also behaves better for large samples and when the incidence of outcomes is close to 50% (as opposed to having rare outcomes).
+The calibration curve also behaves better for large samples and when the incidence of events is close to 50% (as opposed to having rare events).
 Lastly, there is a connection between discrimination and calibration: The calibration curve is most effective in models for which the discrimination (as measured by the C-statistic or area under the ROC curve) is good.

 In summary, this article shows how to construct a loess-based calibration curve for logistic regression models in SAS.
 To create a calibration curve, use PROC LOGISTIC to output the predicted probabilities for the model and plot a loess curve that regresses the observed responses onto the predicted probabilities.